AnjaliRayyy/WeatherApp/README.md

 # WeatherApp
-This is a Weather App which provides the temperature, humdity and windspeed of cities across the world.
+This is a Weather App which provides the temperature, humidity and windspeed of cities across the world.
 Created using : HTML, CSS and Javascript